GoldenSwordClock/university/README.md

 # university
-codes that write when I am in university
+codes that were written when I am in university